 In the late 1980s paragliding started to become popular in Europe and Britain, its pilots soon outnumbering those who fly hang gliders.
 The preceding image is based on a photo taken during the filming of Thermik by Henry Hauck.

 In this photo by Justin P, I am visually checking the wing before commencing launch at Monk’s Down in about 2001.
 The red streamer on the harness indicates that I had fewer than ten hours paragliding experience after I qualified in 2000.

-As world record breaking hang glider pilot Larry Tudor stated, the paraglider is in many ways what the hang glider tried to be, but did quite make it: A minimal cost, portable and lightweight, quick rigging, safe and easy to fly high performance glider.
+As world record breaking hang glider pilot Larry Tudor stated, the paraglider is in many ways what the hang glider tried to be, but did quite make it: A minimal cost, portable and lightweight, quick rigging, safe and easy to fly glider.

-It fits in a big rucksack.
+The glider fits in a big rucksack.
 To get ready to fly, you carry it up a hill facing the wind (in a car—no need for roof bars and other supports, on a bike, or even on horseback—it has been done) spread it out, strap in, and launch.
 OK, you carry out some preliminary safety checks along the way—and ground handling the things is a bit of an art—but that is about how simple it is.

 You can try paragliding by going up with a suitably qualified pilot in a dual rated wing with a dual harness.

 In the mid 1970s (the early days of hang gliding) we used to fly standard Rogallos when the hill was covered in snow like this.
 (I even flew when it snowed; the low sun lighting the flakes coming at me was a memorable experience.)